cormacrelf/vim-colors-github/README.md

 A Vim colorscheme based on Github's syntax highlighting as of 2018.

+I wasn't happy with [endel/vim-github-colorscheme](https://github.com/endel/vim-github-colorscheme), as it was out of date.

 ## Install

 Install with your favourite plugin manager.
 For vim-plug: